Easy Savory Bites | Easy & Quick Homemade Recipes

 Authentic Mexican Rice is different because the rice is toasted in oil before cooking, which gives it a nutty flavor and helps the grains stay separate.
 It's also cooked in a tomato-based broth instead of plain water, which adds color and a rich, savory flavor.
 The toasting step is what sets it apart from plain white rice.

-Yes, rice is a staple in Authentic Mexican Ricecuisine, though it was introduced by the Spanish during colonial times and isn't native to Mexico.
+Yes, rice is a staple in Mexican cuisine, though it was introduced by the Spanish during colonial times and isn't native to Mexico.
 Today, it's served alongside almost every meal, from tacos to enchiladas to grilled meats.
 Mexican rice is one of the most popular side dishes in Mexican restaurants and homes.

 For IBS-friendly Authentic Mexican Rice, rinse it well to remove excess starch, which can be harder to digest.
 Cook it in low-sodium broth or water and avoid adding high-FODMAP ingredients like onions and garlic.
 You can use garlic-infused oil instead of fresh garlic for flavor without the FODMAPs.
 White rice is generally easier to digest than brown rice for people with IBS.